AadilU/ChessGameCS100/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
-(Brooke: chess games can become very complex...it would be fun if we could manage to create a fun AI to play against)
+ > Creating and implementing designs to a chess game is interesting to us because we want to explore how developing a game can lead us to making more complex games in the future.
+We, as a team, think chess is a game where users would need a strategy or logical thinking in order to win the game.
+Moreover, creating this type of game is very important to us as we would like to apply our programming skills and knowledge to design a game that is both competitive and fun for users to play.

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
 What are the features that the project provides?
 (Brooke: Should we take input through the keyboard?
 Arrow keys to move around the board, enter to select pieces and spots to move?
 We can display the board after every turn)